July 23, 2021 (Updated: May 4, 2023)

 Most marketing departments often run both digital and print campaigns simultaneously.
 Programs that offer the capability to input offline campaign data or that integrate with a related offline solution can be beneficial.
 This can make your overall marketing strategy move more seamlessly among channels.

 Using a quality digital marketing platform can have a variety of benefits, such as:

-Marketing platforms can come with a variety of features and functions.
+Marketing platforms can come with a variety of features and functions, so choose the one that compliments your content marketing strategy best.
 All-in-one marketing platforms offer several functions that allow customers to get many features without purchasing different systems, while digital marketing tools may handle only one aspect of marketing, such as social media, graphic design, email marketing, or SEO.
 In either category, platforms may be specific to the types of markets, channels, or industries they serve.

 Your marketing strategy and needs may determine which solution is right for your company.
 With that said, here are 50 marketing platforms you can explore:

 Understanding your company’s specific marketing needs can help you decide which type of marketing platform is right for you.
 Choosing an all-in-one platform, a suite of individualized tools, or a combination can help you stay current as marketing trends change in the digital age.